 The process of reselling applies to a concept where a company uses the resources of their parent web hosting company to sell items as their own.
-Most web hosting solutions will come with reseller packages such as these, and there are many people who can benefit from hosting a site through a reseller.
+Most web hosting solutions will come with reseller hosting and packages such as these, and there are many people who can benefit from reseller hosting.
 You should learn as much as you can about reseller hosting before you make a decision about whether it’s right for you.

 The Facts on Reseller Hosting:

 Some hosts create contracts with the resellers and charge them on a per client basis.
 This means that whenever the reseller adds an additional client, the host will charge another rate.
 Additionally, you might be able to choose from a range of packages.
 There are some different features out there available for reseller hosting depending on the host company in question, and some of the most common packages include:

 - Disc space

 - Domain hosting